grashooper/AdBlockHosts/BlockNewAds.md

   # If it helped and you are totally sure, which hostname served the ads, please report the hostname(s) in the Forum [http://forum.hosts-file.net/viewforum.php?f=9 Hosts Inbox] of [http://hosts-file.net] or in our [http://code.google.com/p/ad-away/issues/entry Issue tracker].

 ## Other things to do?
-  * If you didn't succeed following the guide, you can also try to add a new issue and hope that somebody will help you: [http://code.google.com/p/ad-away/issues/entry Add issue]
+  * If you didn't succeed following the guide, you can also try to add a new issue and hope that somebody will help you: [https://github.com/dschuermann/ad-away/issues](Add issue)
   * Some apps have bundled the advertisments.
 Thus you will never get rid of them by using AdAway.